SouthGreenPlatform/GeMo/docs/source/README.rst

 GeMo has been developed in the framework of the `Genome Harvest project <https://www.genomeharvest.fr>`__ supported by the Agropolis fondation.

-Troubleshooting and web browser compatibility
+Troubleshootings and web browser compatibility
 =============================================

+* Some issues were reported for color management when using the exported SVG with Inkscape.

 The web interfaces were tested with the following platforms and web browsers: